dutchdronesquad/rh-stream-overlays/docs/overlays/index.md

 # Overview

 The plugin offers the overlays in the form of "themes" that you can choose from.
-For each theme you can see on a separate page which overlays are available and what they look like.
+For each theme, you can see on a separate page which overlays are available and what they look like.

 Links to the specific theme overlays: